 “On vain yksi Kuningas!”.
 It means “There is only one King”, and that’s what Jari Litmanen represented to the Finnish.
 Born in Lahti, the attacking midfielder began his career with local club Reipas and, after making a name for himself with great displays for this team, HJK and MyPa, joined Ducth giants Ajax.

-After his brief time in England, Litmanen returned to Ajax for a short period, then back to his hometown to play in FC Lahti.
+After his brief time in England, Litmanen returned to Ajax for a short period, then back to his hometown to play for FC Lahti.
 Before retiring, he still played for Hansa Rostock, in Germany, Malmö, in Sweden, Lahti again and last for HJK.

 After his retirement, Finland never came close again to reaching the World Cup.
-But who knows what the future holds for the Nordic country.

 4. Valentino Mazzola (Italy)